READ MORE OF BRIGID’S WORK

 • Trump’s Right: DEI Programs Don’t Promote Fairness at Work.
 Here’s What Will

 U.S. News & World Report — Most corporate diversity initiatives didn’t work very well.
-But there are programs that can work better.
+Focusing on fair processes in hiring, performance reviews, promotions and pay, will.

 (Image by Getty Images)